The Correspondence: Plot

-Amy goes back and attends an exposition, where she sees the statue she modeled for but not the proper one he hired her for: instead, the artist realized the sadness expressed by the failed cast she modeled, in which she did not remain still but could not hide her emotions of dealing with Ed's death.
+Amy goes back and attends an exhibition, where she sees the statue she modeled for but not the one they hired her for: instead, the artist realized the sadness expressed by the failed cast she modeled, in which she did not remain still but could not hide her emotions in dealing with Ed's death.
 The artist explains that he's tried to find the person who modeled the statue but doesn't realize that Amy is right there.
 She leaves.
-Outside she a colleague from the movie stunt business who has tried to reach her, in vain because she has cut off much of her communication channels.
+Outside she meets a colleague from the movie stunt business who tried to reach her, in vain because she cut off much of her communication channels.
 While he's been interested in her all along, it is only now that she recognized the younger man that Ed's messages have predicted she would see and "would be a little like him", thereby giving her permission to move beyond her love for Ed.
-For that same evening Amy refuses his invitation for a drink, but promises to call him later.
-She walks back home by herself, under a sky full of stars.
+Amy declines his invitation for a drink that evening, but promises to call him.
+She walks back home alone, under a sky full of stars.